 Amanda Cargill Food Content Director, Latina Media Ventures, LLC

 Amanda Cargill is the Food Content Director at Latina Media Ventures, where she oversees food- and spirits-related features in Latina Magazine and on Latina.com and TheLatinKitchen.com.
 She has traveled extensively in Latin America, the Caribbean, Europe, Southeast Asia, and the Middle East.
-Her work and travel have cultivated her palate and fostered a deep love of food and the stories it tells.
-Amanda received her BA in Sociology from the University of California at Los Angeles.
+Her work and travel have cultivated her palate and fostered a love of food and the stories it tells.
+She is also a former professional dancer who writes arts and entertainment reviews for domestic and international publications.
+Amanda received her BA in Sociology from UCLA.

 Latest from this author

 Bust out your breath mints and skip the snogging!
 April 19th is National Garlic Day.
 In honor of this most delightfully unctuous ingredient, we’ve collected a few glorious garlic recipes that stink in the best possible way.

 Love garlic?
 You’re in luck.
 Here, 8 great garlic recipes for fans of the stinking rose.

 Ballet Hispanico is known for celebrating, exploring, and illuminating Latino culture.
 Last night at New York City's Joyce Theater, the renowned dance company did precisely that - and then some - with three diverse works by choreographers from Miami, Mexico, and Spain.
 Said Artistic Director Eduardo Vilaro in a post-show Q&A, Ballet Hispanico advances the concept of dance by starting a conversation that asks "What is Latino culture?
 And what is Latino dance?"

 Here, a look at and review of three pieces from the company's repertoire that address these questions.